amankkg/awesome-single-pages/README.md

 # awesome-single-pages

 * http://www.developer-cheatsheets.com/ has a bunch of cheat sheets
+* https://devhints.io/ has a bunch of cheat sheets
 * [Vim Cheat Sheet](https://vim.rtorr.com/)
 * [VS Code Can Do That?](https://vscodecandothat.com/)
 * [React Patterns](https://reactpatterns.com/)